mbraga24/html-css/README.md

 9. The word-spacing property changes how far apart individual words are.
 10. The letter-spacing property changes how far apart individual letters are.
 11. The text-align property changes the horizontal alignment of text.

+## Relative Measurements

+_How to size elements on a website relative to other elements on the page._

+1. Content on a website can be sized relative to other elements on the page using relative measurements.
+2. The unit of em sizes font relative to the font size of a parent element.
+3. The unit of rem sizes font relative to the font size of a root element.
+That root element is the <html> element.
+4. Percentages are commonly used to size box-model features, like the width, height, padding, or margin of an element.
+5. When percentages are used to size width and height, child elements will be sized relative to the dimensions of their parent (remember that parent dimensions must first be set).
+6. Percentages can be used to set padding and margin.
+Horizontal and vertical padding and margin are set relative to the width of a parent element.
+7. The minimum and maximum width of elements can be set using min-width and max-width.
+8. The minimum and maximum height of elements can be set using min-height and max-height.
+9. When the height of an image or video is set, then its width can be set to auto so that the media scales proportionally.
+Reversing these two properties and values will also achieve the same result.
+10. A background image of an HTML element will scale proportionally when its background-sizeproperty is set to cover.